data61/anonlink-entity-service/docs/development.rst

 Object Store
 ------------

-MinIO is an S3 compatible object store which is used to handle uploads and store files for the Anonlink Entity Service.
+Write access to an AWS S3 compatible object store is required to store intermediate files for the Anonlink Entity Service.
+The optional feature for data upload via object store also requires access to an AWS S3 compatible object store - along with authorization to create temporary credentials.

+`MinIO <https://min.io/>`__ is an open source object store implementation which can be used with both Docker Compose and Kubernetes deployments instead of AWS S3.

 Deployment Testing